Yayoi Kusama: Infinity Rooms | The Tate Modern

 NOTE: Yayoi Kusama: Infinity Rooms will be arriving at the Tate Modern on the 11th of May 2020, until the 9th of May 2021.
-Tickets go on sale on the 1st of March and can be bought via their website here.
+Tickets are on sale right now, and can be bought via their website here.

 Tate Modern | Bankside, London SE1 9TG